bakhao/Calculator/README.md

-# Calculator can do basic operation when it parse the string.
+# Basic Calculator
+Code is used to parse a string and perform the corresponding mathematical operation.